yell-armageddon/Ansible/readme.md

 ## configured services
 Ubuntu server is used as the base linux installation.
-Apart from borgmatic (the backup solution), all services are ran as docker container.
+Apart from borgmatic (the backup solution), all services are ran as docker container and can be disabled if not required.
 - nginx (reverse proxy)
 - Nextcloud (data synchronisation)
 - Syncthing (data synchronisation for android devices)